Exposure therapy

 Exposure therapy is a technique in behavior therapy to treat anxiety disorders.
-Exposure therapy involves exposing the target patient to the anxiety source or its context without the intention to cause any danger (desensitization).
+Exposure therapy involves exposing the patient to the anxiety source or its context (without the intention to cause any danger).
 Doing so is thought to help them overcome their anxiety or distress.
-Procedurally, it is similar to the fear extinction paradigm developed for studying laboratory rodents.
-Numerous studies have demonstrated its effectiveness in the treatment of disorders such as generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), and specific phobias.
+Numerous studies have demonstrated its effectiveness in the treatment of disorders such as generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and specific phobias.